-- (1) These options have a market vesting condition, such that they will vest once the market capitalisation of the Company appreciates 100% from 30 November 2012. - (2) These options are conditional on Mr Moore's continued employment with the Company, and the exercise price will be set at a 50% premium to the 30 day volume weighted average price of the Company's shares traded on ASX at allotment (vesting date).
+(1) These options have a market vesting condition, such that they will vest once the market capitalisation of the Company appreciates 100% from 30 November 2012.
+The expense was recognised in full at grant date.

 Details of ordinary shares in the Company provided as a result of the exercise of remuneration options to each director of Montezuma Mining Company Limited and other key management personnel of the Group are set out below: